silverstripe/silverstripe-framework/docs/en/howto/extend-cms-interface.md

 ## Overload a CMS template ##

-First of all, create a new folder structure in your SilverStripe webroot, which will form our module for this example.

-	cms/
-	framework/
-	zzz_admin/
-		_config.php
-		code/
-		css/
-		admin/
-			templates/

-Note: The `zzz_` prefix and `admin/` subfolder are only a temporary measure necessary to ensure our templates are included *after* the original CMS templates.
-At the moment, you can't use the `mysite/` folder to achieve the same result.
+If you place a template with an identical name into your application template directory (usually `mysite/templates/`), it'll take priority over the built-in one.

 CMS templates are inherited based on their controllers, similar to subclasses of the common `Page` object (a new PHP class `MyPage` will look for a `MyPage.ss` template).
 We can use this to create a different base template with `LeftAndMain.ss` (which corresponds to the `LeftAndMain` PHP controller class).

-Copy the template markup of the base implementation at `framework/admin/templates/LeftAndMain.ss` into `zzz_admin/admin/templates/LeftAndMain.ss`.
+Copy the template markup of the base implementation at `framework/admin/templates/LeftAndMain.ss` into `mysite/templates/LeftAndMain.ss`.
 It will automatically be picked up by the CMS logic.
 Add a new section after the `$Content` tag:

 	:::ss
 	...